-E-enjoyment is one of the critical factors that influence customer attitudes and behavior in the context of online shopping (Kim et al., 2007).
-Online shopping provides an opportunity for customers to avoid physical contact and emotional hassles while shopping.
-Online shopping can also produce utilitarian and hedonic benefits (Srinivasan, 2015; Koufaris, 2002).
-This method allows customers to get easy access to various shopping media with shorter time and effort and can increase customer security (Gehrt et al., 2012; Tong, 2010; Kim and Niehm, 2009).
-Shopping behavior that is driven by pleasure will lead to higher levels of satisfaction and loyalty (Scarpi et al., 2014).
+E-enjoyment is one of the critical factors that influence customer attitudes and behavior in the context of online popping hassles while shopping can also produce utilitarian and hedonic benefits (Srinivasan, 2015; Koufaris, 2002).
+This method allows customers to get easy access to various shopping media with shorter time and 2 fort and can increase customer security (Gehrt et al., 2012; Tong, 2010; Kim and Niehm, 2009).
+Shop 56 g behavior that is driven by pleasure will lead to higher levels of satisfaction and loyalty (Scarpi et al., 2014).